daviemakz/risen-js/README.md

 ```
 module.exports = {
   exampleOperation: (socket, data) => {

     // Invoke template(s)
     const resObject = new ResponseBodyObject();

     // Perform operations on next tick
     return setImmediate(() => {

-      // Get the list of prime numbers
+      // Get some result
       const someResult = someCalculation(data.body.argument);

       // Assign the process name to the response
       resObject.status.transport.responseSource = process.env.name;

       /*
         Assign result to response body.
-If there is an error assign the result to "errData"
+If there is an error assign the result to "errData" instead
-        instead so the service core can take appropriate action.
+        so the service core can take appropriate action.
 You will still need to handle this result
-        in your handler depending on the output here. i.e. assign status codes etc...
+        in your HTTP handler however this should be straightforward.
+An empty resultBody.errData === 'GOOD'!
       */

       if (some condition I want to check) {